ABOUT US

 While America’s Premium Pork was involved in the process working through the Farmland Industries’ bankruptcy, the group became associated with other large swine producers that had similar goals as America’s Premium Pork.
 The backup plan was to create Allied Producers’ Cooperative as an allocation unit of the original America’s Premium Pork Cooperative.

-With the newly-formed company working with other large swine producers, the plan was set in motion to build a new packing and processing pork plant to be constructed in the Midwest and 100% owned by pork producers.
+With the newly-formed company working with other large swine producers, in 2003 the plan was set in motion to build a new packing and processing pork plant to be constructed in the Midwest and 100% owned by pork producers.

 ALLIED PRODUCERS’ COOPERATIVE MISSION STATEMENT

-The mission of “Allied Producers’ Cooperative,” an allocation unit of “America’s Premium Pork,” is to support the actions of Triumph Foods by complying with production and ethical guidelines, balancing the relationship between members of Allied Producers’ Cooperative receiving the maximum return per market hog delivered to Triumph Foods and the financial strength of Triumph Foods, and continuing the creation of expansion opportunities for all America’s Premium Pork members.
+The mission of 'Allied Producers' Cooperative,' an allocation unit of 'America's Premium Pork,' is to support the actions of Triumph Foods by complying with production and ethical guidelines, balancing the relationship between members of Allied Producers' Cooperative receiving the maximum return per market hog delivered to Triumph Foods and the financial strength of Triumph Foods, and continuing the creation of expansion opportunities for all America's Premium Pork members.

-BOARD OF DIRECTORS OF AMERICA’S PREMIUM PORK
+BOARD OF DIRECTORS OF ALLIED PRODUCERS' COOPERATIVE

-Tom Dittmer Eastern Iowa 563-285-4006
+Tom Dittmer

-John Kramer Northeast Kansas 785-336-2148
+John Kramer Northeast Kansas 785-336-2149

 STAFF